yarrabarra/onlyfans-dl-2/README.md

 #### Requires
 Requires Python3 and 'requests': `python -m pip install requests`

+### Recent Update Notice 2021-08-30
+The filenames for messages that were not in an album used to omit the date at the beginning, leaving just the post ID.
+I have fixed this and now all messages will have the same filename structure as posts, with the date at the beginning.
+This means it will duplicate your old files since the name will be different.
+I recommend preemptively deduplicating your messages before running the new script, by deleting/moving the ones that omit the date and allowing them to re-download.

 ## Features
 * Choose what type of content to download (photos, videos, posts, stories, messages, purchases, archived)
 * Choose to create subfolders for each of the above, or combine them all into one folder